mjkerster/URLessRouter/README.md

 ##### Parameter

+*object*: contains all parameters used when defining a route.

+`{
+  path: "This field isn't actually used for anything.
+It can be set for reabability when defining and structuring routes."
+  name: "Name of the route that is being defined.
+This must be unique and is used when navigating to a route.
+See goTo()"
+  template: "String of html code that will serve as the template for the route.
+If templateURL is defined then it will be used instead of tempalte."
+  templateUrl: "Location of the html file to be loaded as the template for the route."
+  actions: "Object containing functions to be executed for the route."
+}`

 #### `goTo(string, object)`

 This is used to navigate to a route by passing the name of the route, and parameters for the route

 ##### Parameters

-string: name of the route to navigate to.
+*string*: name of the route to navigate to.
 The name must match the name set in the oject passed to `addRoute`

-object: contains the parameters that should be passed to the `actions` of the route.
+*object*: contains the parameters that should be passed to the `actions` of the route.

 ## Examples
 ...Coming Soon...